 Can TMJ Cause a Migraine?

-If you are having severe migraine and you are not sure if it is due to TMJ, come to Koala® Centers For Sleep & TMJ Disorders and get yourself comprehensive treatment.
+If you are having severe migraine and you are not sure if it is due to TMJ, come to Koala® Center For Sleep & TMJ Disorders and get yourself comprehensive treatment.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: